 Local tips and tricks for visiting Springbrook National Park

-Springbrook is magic all year round, but locals choose to go deep within its canopy during Australian summer.
-High altitude and serious canopy keep the temperatures cooler than any split system can lay claim to.
+Springbrook is magic all year round, but the locals know to go deep within its canopy during Australian summer.
+High altitude and serious tree cover keep the temperatures cooler than any split system can lay claim to.

-Hiking is hungry work, so pack a backpack with supplies and water for all hikes just in case.
-The Scenic Rim is packed with roadside stalls and vendors where you can stock up on supplies – try some of these producers on for size.
+Hiking is hungry work, so fill a backpack with supplies and water for all trails, in case you’re tempted to venture a little further than planned.
+The Scenic Rim is packed with roadside stalls and vendors where you can stock up on local goodies – try some of these producers on for size.

 Want to do the hinterland like a local?
-Why not follow Shane O’Reiley’s tips?
+Why not follow Shane O’Reilley’s tips?

 Where to stay in Springbook National Park